 I used to do this quite a lot in the past.
 I’d buy clothes every month non stop, and i admit it felt GOOD doing it.
-I mean there’s nothing wrong with doing that, BUT if it’s not within your means it’s pretty stupid really.
-I’ve always been naturally good at saving money but materialism got the better of me back then.
+I mean there’s nothing wrong with doing that, but if it’s not within your means it’s stupid.
+Materialism got the better of me back then.
 Keeping my money and watching it grow was my problem.

-Over time though things have improved tremendously i must say.
+Things have now improved tremendously I must say.
 Can you relate to what i’m saying?
-We’ve all been there, most of us at least!
+We’ve all been there, most of us at least.
 Learn how to save money & why you should stop spending your money carelessly.

 How To Save Money & Stop Spending So Carelessly

-For all of you spending addicts out there… It would be easy for me to say stop spending entirely.
-But lets be honest, if it’s an addiction, you’re not gonna stop it at the click of a finger.
+For all of you spending addicts out there… It would be easy for me to say stop spending, but lets be honest.
+If it’s an addiction, you won’t give it up at the click of a finger.
 So the solution is simple, spend less and save more.
 Think about it.
-If you save more, spend less, you’ll still be able to spend your money on things you WANT which is good.
-AND as an added bonus, you’ll have more money left over!
+If you save more and spend less, you’ll still be able to spend your money on things you WANT.
+And as an added bonus, you’ll have more money left over!

-In logic this might be obvious, but sometimes certain things have to be explained to be understood better.
-Try this for 30 days/1 month.
-If you can do it for 30 days, it’ll become a natural habit.
-Then you can watch your money build dramatically!
-Nobody enjoys feeling broke all the time, so think smart and you’ll get smart results.
+This might be kind of obvious, but certain things have to be explained to be understood better.
+Try this for 30 days.
+If you can do it for 30 days, it’ll become a daily habit.
+Then you can watch your money build dramatically.

-Thinking long term is the super smart thing to do.
+Thinking long term is the smart thing to do.
 Thinking long term is the result of success, and the result of successful people in the world.
 Lets use Oprah Winfrey for example, do you really think she would of made billions if she focused short term and not long term?
-If you don’t have no clear vision of where you wanna go, what you wanna become, then you wont end up anywhere desirable.
+If you don’t have no clear vision of where you’re going, what you aim to become, you wont end up anywhere.
 You’ll only keep living the exact lifestyle you’re living today.

 Short term = temporary.
 Long term = permanent.
 Write down how much money you would realistically need to live the lifestyle you want.
 Write down what you would buy per week/month/year and how much it would cost to do it.

 Lets say your desired lifestyle of buying a certain amount of clothes, jewelry, first class flights and whatever else amounted to £50,000 a year.
-That means you’ll need to be making an income of at least £100,000 a year to maintain that lifestyle.
-If you wanna live a lie and out of your means for temporary pleasure, that’s cool.
-But wouldn’t it be better to think long term, make it happen, then live that way everyday?
-That’s the way i see it.
+That means you’ll need to be making an income of at least £100,000+ a year to maintain that lifestyle.
+If you wanna live a lie and live out of your means for temporary pleasure, do it.
+But wouldn’t it be better to think long term then to live that way everyday?
+That’s the way I see it.

-You might be enjoying your “luxury” lifestyle today, but when you’re 50 + years old, you’ll probably be miserable, depressed.
+You might be enjoying your “luxury” lifestyle today, but when you’re 50 + years old you’ll be miserable snd depressed.
 You’ll have nothing to show for all those years you wasted on trying to “live that life”.
-Living beyond your means isn’t gonna secure your future.
+Living beyond your means wont secure your future.

-Buying a £1000 necklace on finance, and getting in debt isn’t gonna secure your future either.
+Buying a £1000 necklace on finance, and getting in debt wont secure your future either.
 Some of the people you’re trying to impress with your fancy possessions will be getting the last laugh in the end.
-You could have all the clothes in the world, cars in the world etc, but if your bank account is less then satisfying, all of that wont matter.
+You could have all the clothes in the world, cars in the world, but if your bank account is less then satisfying, all of that is irrelevant.

-We all have dreams, goals, wants, needs financially.
-But if we keep spending foolishly, what are the chances of that happening?
-If you wanna lose weight, it isn’t gonna happen if you’re eating donuts, muffins for breakfast, lunch, and dinner is it?
+We all have dreams, goals, wants and financial needs.
+If we keep spending foolishly, what are the chances of that happening?
+If you expect to lose weight, will it happen if you’re eating donuts and muffins for breakfast, lunch and dinner?
 If you want something, adapt to it.
 There’s no other way around it i’m afraid.

 Latest posts by Theo J Ellis (see all)